-In 2004, samples from monitoring wells downgradient of Dunn Field indicated concentrations of PCE and TCE exceeding 500 $\mu$ g/L in the area proposed for installation of the PRB in the Dunn Field ROD.
+In 2004, samples from monitoring wells downgradient of Dunn Field indicated concentrations of PCE and TCE exceeding 500 μg/L in the area proposed for installation of the PRB in the Dunn Field ROD.
 The levels prompted DDC to implement the ZVI portion of the Dunn Field remedy prior to installation of the PRB to reduce concentrations and to enhance the PRB's effectiveness.
 DDC distributed the Early Implementation Technical Memorandum and obtained BCT concurrence to the early implementation RA in September 2004.
 DDC completed the EISR action in January 2005 and obtained USEPA and TDEC approval of the EISR IRACR in September 2005.

 DDC implemented the Dunn Field Disposal Sites RA in 2005.
 DDC completed the Disposal Sites RA and submitted the Disposal Sites RACR in 2006.
 DDC received USEPA approval of the Disposal Sites RACR on 25 August 2006.
-DDC completed the Dunn Field Source Areas RD and implemented the Fluvial SVE portion of the Source Areas RA in 2007.
-The Off-Depot Groundwater RD is scheduled for completion in 2008.
+DDC completed the Dunn Field Source Areas RD and implemented the FSVE portion of the Source Areas RA in 2007.
 DDC completed the ZVI PRB Implementation Study in January 2007.
-Based upon results of the ZVI PRB Implementation Study as well as data collected from the expanded groundwater monitoring network, DDC decided to amend the Dunn Field ROD to indicate a change from the ZVI PRB as the groundwater remedy.
+Based upon results of the ZVI PRB Implementation Study as well as data collected from the expanded groundwater monitoring network, DDC decided to amend the Dunn Field ROD to indicate a change from the ZVI PRB component of the groundwater remedy.

-In 2007 DDC implemented a microcosm study to evaluate EBT for use as the Off-Depot plume remedy and an Intermediate Aquifer Investigation (IAI) to update the groundwater model for the natural attenuation portion of the remedy.
+In 2007 DDC implemented a microcosm study to evaluate EBT for use as the Off-Depot plume remedy and an IAI to update the groundwater model for the natural attenuation portion of the remedy.
 DDC submitted the Rev. 0 Dunn Field ROD Amendment and the Rev. 1 Dunn Field Revised Proposed Plan to the BCT for review and comment.